rpardee/virtual_data_warehouse/change_proposals/race_ethnicity.md

 |summary_race|Summary of the information in the individual race flags--see the individual flags for the true picture|char(2)|AS = Asian<br>BA = Black or African American<br>HP = Native Hawaiian / Pacific Islander<br>HS = Hispanic or Latino/Latina<br>IN = American Indian / Alaskan Native<br>MN = Middle-Eastern or North African<br>WH = White<br>MU = Multiple races, ***whether or not*** the particular races are known<br>OT = Other, values that do not fit well in any other value<br>UN = Unknown or Not Reported<br>|Added in recognition that the vast majority of uses of race information require each person to be assigned to one and only one category.
 Implementation is according to the best information available at the site--this spec does not require any particular algorithm.<br><br>In particular, *if timing information is available at the site*, implementers may want to consider timing of responses to discern whether a value of 'other' in early data was a substitute for one of the new categories.<br><br>Note that because the available source data will vary across sites, the implementation of this variable will also vary.
 If absolute consistency is important to a project, users are advised to implement their own summary field from the source flags.|

-In addition to being able to accomodate more different specific values of race than the prior array of 5 race variables, this structure also gets us out of the business of specifying a hierarchy giving the order that values should appear in race 1, 2, 3 etc. fields.
+In addition to being able to acommodate more different specific values of race than the prior array of 5 race variables, this structure also gets us out of the business of specifying a hierarchy giving the order that values should appear in race 1, 2, 3 etc. fields.

 ## Anticipated Questions